yashnigam07/JJK_Cursor/README.md

 ## **Description**

 This project brings a touch of anime magic to your web experience with a custom cursor inspired by the Jujutsu Kaisen (JJK) series.
-The project features a visually engaging and interactive design, including a dynamic background and a unique custom cursor that reacts to user interactions.
+It features a visually engaging and interactive design, including a dynamic background and a unique custom cursor that reacts to user interactions.

 ### **Features**